elixirschool/elixirschool/lessons/specifics/ecto.md

 end
 ```

 The schema we define in our model closely represents what we specified in our migration.
 In addition to our database fields we're also including two virtual fields.
 Virtual fields are not saved to the database but can be useful for things like validation.
-We'll see the virtual fields in action in the [Changeset](#changeset) section.
+We'll see the virtual fields in action in the [Changesets](#changesets) section.

 ## Querying

-Before we can query our repository we need to import the Query API, for now we only need to import `from/2`:
+Before we can query our repository we need to import the Query API.
+For now we only need to import `from/2`:

 ```elixir
 import Ecto.Query, only: [from: 2]